Bhagavadajjukam (film)

 Bhagavadajjukam is a 2021 Indian Sanskrit-language film directed by Yadu Vijayakrishnan.

 Bhagavadajjukam is an adaptation of the 7th century play by Bodhayana of the same name.
 The film had its world premiere at the International Film Festival of India.
 Bhagavadajjukam also won Kerala Film Critics Award for Best Sanskrit film.

 Synopsis

-Shandilya is the disciple of Parivrajaka, a Buddhist monk.
+Shandilya is the disciple of Parivrajaka, a sannyasa monk.
 He comes across Vasanthasena, a courtesan.
 Vasanthasena dies on the spot as a result of Yamadoota's carelessness.
 Witnessing Shandilya's lamentation, Parivrajaka transfers his soul to the body of Vasanthasena.
 What ensues is nothing but a series of humorous events.
 The satirical story features the collision of two worlds.